 Located within the Kraton ground is Taman Sari, also known as the ‘Water Castle’.
 Constructed back in the 1700’s, this used to be the Sultanates bathing house and garden.
 The complex has suffered much damage including from earthquakes so only part of it now remains for tourists to visit, The rest has been occupied by local residents!
 You can go in and take a look around, the pools and surrounding buildings are well preserved.

 Leaving the pool area can get a bit confusing, try to go towards the Mosque.
 Ask someone working there for directions, don’t ask any locals as they might try to be your ‘guide’ for payment.
-You enter through underground tunnels and can view a central area which has a platform and is open to the sky.
+You enter the Mosque through underground tunnels.
+Inside there is a central area which has a platform and is open to the sky.

 One of the things that really impressed me about this city is the amount of great Street Art on show.
 I had to include this as part of this Yogyakarta Travel Guide as it really is impressive!
 It really is everywhere in the city, keep an eye open and you will see loads of it about.
+Its very diverse too, you will see everything from traditional Javanese culture to modern superhero’s and more.
 To help you out though some of the best places to look for it are as follows:

 - As you go from Taman Sari’s water Castle to the Mosque.